pdhorn/hook-navigator/readme.md

 ## Example

-Suppose you have a React comonent:
+Suppose you have a React component:

 ```
 ...